Netcracker/KubeMarine/documentation/design/1-upgrade-patches-registration-and-implementation.md

 #### Balancers

-Reinstall haproxy / keepalived if custom package associations are not provided in the initial inventory file.
+If package associations are redefined in the initial inventory file, new associations must be specified in the procedure inventory.

+Configuration from the procedure inventory is merged with the cluster inventory, and haproxy / keepalived is reinstalled.

 #### Plugins